DuluthIsSuperior/EAS-Decoder/README.md

 Do NOT depend on this program to provide critical information.
 Please use a NOAA Weather Radio, FM radio, or other reliable sources to get critical, up-to-date information.
 This application is NOT INTENDED TO BE A LIFE-SAVING PRODUCT.
 Always use a dedicated radio or TV for crucial information.

+Features that will be implemented soon:
+> Recording from sound card or microphone line-in
+> Enabling ffmpeg and sox to be used without installing to the computer